PolySaken-I-Am/vision_lib/README.md

 The `visionLib.Common` table contains generic utility functions and constants.

 #### Constants:
-`visionLib.Common.HexDigits`: An ordered list of strings representing the allowed characters in a hexadecimal string.
+`visionLib.Common.hexDigits`: An ordered list of strings representing the allowed characters in a hexadecimal string.

 `visionLib.Common.vowels`: A list containing strings representing latin vowel _letters_ (does not include multicharacter vowels).